collapsed-stacks/startups/questions/6151/does-anybody-think-there-is-a-way-to-estimate-the-chances-of-success-of-a-new-st.md

 - posted by: [Stewart](https://stackexchange.com/users/4040165/stewart) on 2015-08-25
 - score: 0

-<p>My algorithm is based on process, not specifics so the scope of the new business doesn't affect the outcome.
+My algorithm is based on process, not specifics so the scope of the new business doesn't affect the outcome.
 The formula evolves around the positive things that improve a success probability score; i.e. levels of planning, preparation, research, knowledge, education and experience.
 These are used in conjunction with the negatives that would drive the probability of success downwards.
 These include the degree of difficulty, the number of risks, their likelihood to occur and how major the risks might be.
 I put all these factors together and I can get an estimated probability of success percentage for any sort of new business start up.
-This allows the entrepreneur to have a better idea of where their start up planning is before they invest more money, more precious time and can help them start their new business with added confidence.  </p>
+This allows the entrepreneur to have a better idea of where their start up planning is before they invest more money, more precious time and can help them start their new business with added confidence.